isenmann/23viewer/README.md

 ## Screenshots

 These two screenshots just show the work in progress.
-The navigation with its three swipable tabs are ready, the card with the image is the first shot to display an image from 23.
-This card will be look much better in the future with a lot more information and also lots of more cards should be displayed.
+The navigation with its three swipable tabs are ready, the card with the image is just a first shot to display an image from 23 and its title.
+This card will be look much better in the future with a lot more information and of course also lots of more cards should be displayed from your stream, contacts, etc. This was only a first shot to display some data.
 Expect changes to these anytime, I will update the screenshots as soon as I have new functionality implemented.

 <img src="https://raw.githubusercontent.com/isenmann/23viewer/master/Splashscreen.png" width="240">
 <img src="https://raw.githubusercontent.com/isenmann/23viewer/master/FirstDraft.png" width="240">